katrina-macadams/macadams_katrina_portfolio/README.md

     - Images added to the images folder between the last version and this one

+- **v1.1.0 - 2024, December 8th**
+    Updated Read.me
+    - Added more GS animations
+    - Made the website semi-dynamic with a contact form
+    - Added more styling

 > [!NOTE]
 > This Portfolio is currently a Work In Progress (WIP).
 Features may change, and new ones will be added as development continues.